mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 ## 6 Registering a Sample OData v3 Contract {#reg-contract}

-This section describes the steps for registering a data source - this can be an OData v4 or OData v3 contract.
+This section describes the steps for registering a data source – this can be an OData v3  or a OData v4 contract.
 To register a data source to Data Hub you must register the following in the given sequence: